Greg-Sam/Greg-Sam/README.md

 ### Recently completed Full-Stack Bootcamp at the University of Califorinia, Irvine.
 Currently working on some amazing apps and available for freelance work.
-IF you have an idea for a website or an app that you need help making a reality, get in touch.
+If you have an idea for a website or an app that you need help making a reality, get in touch.
 I can help.

 ### Languages and Tools: